In-house manufacturing for support throughout the lifecycle

 SIMETRI performs full lifecycle design and development of medical training products in support of military medics, first responders, and trauma center medical personnel.

-SIMETRI designed, manufactured, and fielded simulated amputations and wounds that are used for medical training by the U.S. Army to provide an immersive experience for Combat Medics and Combat Lifesavers at the U.S. Army Medical Simulation Training Centers.
+SIMETRI designed, manufactured, and fields simulated amputations and wounds that are used for medical training by the U.S. Army to provide an immersive experience for Combat Medics and Combat Lifesavers at the U.S. Army Medical Simulation Training Centers.
+SIMETRI’s Fasciotomy Trainers were developed for and are currently used by SOF 18Ds.

 PART TASK TRAINERS

-Part Task Trainers (PTTs) simulate specific body parts and the injuries they may incur, and provide the opportunity to learn medical procedures.
+Part Task Trainers (PTTs) Part Task Trainers (PTTs) simulate specific body parts and the injuries they may incur, and provide the opportunity to learn medical procedures, such as Fasciotomy, Escharotomy, and Humeral Head Intraosseous Insertion.
 SIMETRI’s PTTs are designed for repeated use with proper maintenance and consumables.
-PTTs are safer than practicing on live patients and less expensive and more readily available than practicing on cadavers.
-Examples include Fasciotomy, Escharotomy, and Humeral Head Intraosseous Insertion PTTs.
+PTTs are safer than practicing on live patients and less expensive, and more readily available than practicing on cadavers.

 Also known as “manikins,” Human Patient Simulators replicate an entire human body, with varying levels of realism (“fidelity”), for the purpose of learning anatomy, diagnosis, and treatment of injuries.
 SIMETRI manufactures complete manikins such as an Advanced Modular Manikin as well as modules such as partially amputated limbs, which integrate with other manufacturer manikins such as Laerdal SimMAN®.

-Moulage is the art of applying makeup and prosthetics to create the appearance of injury.
+Moulage is the art of applying prosthetics and makeup to create the appearance of injury.
+SIMETRI produces highly realistic moulage injuries such as silicone-based wounds and lacerations, as well as temporary tattoos, and offers them standalone or in medic-designed kits (Standard and Trauma).
 SIMETRI’s development of moulage products is led by an award-winning Hollywood special effects expert.
-Our products include silicone-based wounds and lacerations, as well as temporary tattoos.

 Key to creating effective medical training devices is highly accurate modeling of the underlying structures of the human body and replicating them digitally and physically.
 SIMETRI brings medical and engineering experts together to collaborate on human tissues and how to simulate them accurately, whether used in serious games, part task trainers, or human patient simulators.